 I'd like to thank the great print assistants we had on this project: Jason Clark, Shelby Hanson, Darla Pienciak and Carl Largent

-John was the third of four printmaking residencies that will culminate in a 2018 exhibition at the Missoula Art Museum of works created at Matrix, surveying contemporary American Indian approaches to abstraction.
+John was the third of four printmaking residencies that culminated in the 2018 exhibition at the Missoula Art Museum of works created at Matrix, surveying contemporary American Indian approaches to abstraction.